DJERLO/patient-information-management-system/README.md

 # Patient Information Management System (PIMS)

-A comprehensive data management system designed to streamline the processing of patient information.
-Developed using Django, this project operates within an SQLite environment, providing a robust and efficient solution for managing healthcare-related data.
+Welcome to the Patient Information Management System (PIMS).
+This project is dedicated to efficiently managing patient information in healthcare settings.
+Built on Django and powered by SQLite, PIMS offers a robust solution for healthcare data management.

-**Note**: This project is an adapted version, and all rights belong to the original developer, Sumit Kumar.
-It is utilized solely for educational purposes, and all credits go to the original developer.
+**Note**: This project is an adapted version with all credits belonging to the original developer, Sumit Kumar.
+It is used solely for educational purposes.

 ## Features Added:
+- **Doctor Status Toggle:** Doctors can now easily update their availability status for appointments.
+- **Profile Picture Customization:** Users can personalize their profile pictures by uploading avatars.
+- **Bootstrap 5 Integration:** The system now utilizes Bootstrap 5 for enhanced design and functionality.

-- **Date & Scheduling Appointment:** Enables appointment scheduling for Admin, Doctors, and Patients (requires approval).
+- **Appointment Scheduling:** Enables scheduling appointments for Admins, Doctors, and Patients (pending approval).
 - **Authentication:** Implemented for Staff, Doctors, and Patients.
-- **Updated Admin(Staff):** Staffs Admin have ability to update doctor and patients.
+- **Updated Admin Dashboard:** Staff/Admin can manage profiles, update, or delete doctor and patient information.
-- **Doctor Appointment Scheduling:** Doctors can schedule/book appointments for patients within their department.
+- **Doctor Appointment Management:** Doctors can schedule appointments for patients within their department.
-- **Doctor Approval Appointment :** Doctors can now accept/reject request appointments from patients within their department.
+- **Doctor Approval System:** Doctors can accept/reject appointment requests from patients.
-- **Patient Appointment Booking:** Patients can request book appointments too, but require some pending approval from assigned Doctor or Staff Members.
+- **Patient Appointment Booking:** Patients can request appointments, pending approval from assigned doctors or staff members.
+- **Doctor Appointment Status Update:** Doctors can update the status of patients' appointments to "COMPLETED."
-- **About Us Section** Added About Us New Page
+- **About Us Section:** Added a new page providing information about the system.

 ## Bug Fixes and Improvements:
-- **Adjustments on user's base.html** For Mobile and Tablet Device
-- **Mobile Phones and Tablet UI** Small device can now navigate freely in this update.
-- **Clickable Cards:** Improved user experience by making cards clickable instead of plain text.
+- **Upgrade to Bootstrap 5:** Replaced Bootstrap 3 with Bootstrap 5, resolving CSS conflicts.
+- **User Interface Adjustments:** Optimized for mobile and tablet devices.
+- **Enhanced User Experience:** Made cards clickable for improved usability.
-- **Static Icons:** Added static icons to replace deprecated icon links.
+- **Integration of Static Icons:** Replaced deprecated icon links with static icons.
-- **SweetAlerts2** SweetAlerts are now integrated on CRUD Operations.
+- **SweetAlerts2 Integration:** Improved user interaction with SweetAlerts on CRUD operations.

-## Planning to Add:
+## Planned Additions:
+- Admin Validation/Approval
+- Enhanced Security Measures (Strong Passwords)
+- Password Reset Functionality
-- Verification Email (6-digit code)
+- Email Verification (6-digit code)
+- Notification System for Upcoming Appointments (Email Backend)
-- Overhaul of Contact Us Form
+- Contact Us Form Overhaul
+- Session Timeouts

+## Drawbacks
+- Lack of Admin Validation (Upcoming Addition)
+- No Sessions Exp

 ## Requirements and Installation Instructions